Humidity Control for Healthy Basement Air

 It lurks beneath the surface.
 You cannot see it, but it’s there.
 It’s crawlspace and basement air.
-No matter how much you want to ignore it, but the air in your basement and crawlspace is the same air that you breathe in your living spaces.
-The importance of using humidity stretches farther than just maintaining healthy basement air.
-Keeping your humidity between 30-60 percent reduces a host of issues including dry skin and scratchy throats.
+No matter how much you want to ignore it, the air in your basement and crawlspace is the same air that you breathe in your living spaces.
+The importance of using humidity control for healthy basement air reduces a host of issues including dry skin and scratchy throats.

 Every day, just through everyday activities like showering and washing the dishes, most homes put 25 pounds of moisture into the air.
 That moisture has to go somewhere and in homes with reduced ventilation, that moisture just sticks around and increases your risk of mold, mildew, or mite infestations.